riowxm/House-Prices-Advanced-Regression-Techniques/README.md

 -"original" folder contains the original dataset "train.csv" and a texted description to help you understand our dataset.

-If you have any question about our project, please contact: Jimmy Lu, jinye.lu@alumni.ubc.ca Thank you.
+If you have any question about our project, please contact: Rio Wei, riowei2018@gmail.com Thank you.